 Toro Electric Leaf Blower

 In the burbs, you have to keep a neat front yard or you’re labeled as “that neighbor”.
 And I’m the only fool in my neighborhood who doesn’t have a landscaping crew do a weekly clean up of my yard.
-Nope, I’m out there for hours and hours with my crew of me.
+Nope, I’m out there for hours and hours with my crew of me and the Toro Electric Leaf Blower.
 Why don’t I hire someone?
 Hey buy one my cookbooks and tell your friends to buy one too and then maybe it’ll be in the budget.

-This post is starting to sound like a griping session about how much of my life I’ve wasted on using the leaf blower but I guess i can also review my leaf blower while I’m at it.
-It’s a Toro Electric Leaf Blower and it’s works great.
+This post is starting to sound like a griping session about how much of my life I’ve wasted on using the leaf blower.
+But I guess I can also review my leaf blower while I’m at it.
+It’s a Toro 51619 Ultra Blower/Vac and it’s works great.
 It’s one of those that comes with a bag and an extra tube so you can convert it to vacuum/mulching mode.
 I don’t use the vacuum mode all that often but it does work well.
 Even at age 48, it’s still a lot quicker for me to bend and pick up the piles of leaves than to use a leaf blower vacuum.
 Check back in with me when I’m 55 and I’ll probably be raving about the vacuum.

 I know the trend is for everything to be cordless but I don’t mind the electric power cord.
 I have a couple of hundred feet of extension cords in my garage.
 I’ve never tried one of those gas powered backpack models but I’m sure they probably smell like gas and get hot and they’re a lot louder.
 So I stick with my electric model.
 When I picked it out it said on the box that it blew 225 mph which was faster than the gas model.
 I’m not sure that believing everything that the marketing department is feeding you is a great way to gauge the power of these things but that’s what I did.
 It definitely has a lot of power.
 I can move leaves, sticks, stuff that falls out of the trees and sometimes I even use it to dry my car after I wash it.
 On a black car, water marks are the enemy and my leaf blower takes care of that.